 The impact of the pandemic across different components of rabies control shows how integrated the One Health approach to rabies must be to be effective.
 Yet, it also shows how this invariably makes the strategy vulnerable to social, political, economic, and ecological changes.

-The first indicator of this interconnectedness is the fact that – especially with regards to dog vaccination and surveillance – the multiple co-occurring reasons that caused their disruption during the first year of the pandemic.
-This demonstrates how crucial an integrated, whole-of-society approach to rabies is, needing constant engagement with all relevant stakeholders.
+The first indicator of this interconnectedness is the fact that – especially with regards to dog vaccination and surveillance – multiple co-occurring reasons caused their disruption during the first year of the pandemic.
+This demonstrates how crucial an integrated, whole-of-society approach to rabies is, needing active engagement with all relevant stakeholders.

 The way COVID-19 has influenced the human-dog relationship (not only in surveyed countries, but around the world), and both short- and medium-term impacts on rabies transmission and control that this could have, provides a further example.
 During the first year of the pandemic, free-roaming dogs likely increased, mainly due to abandonment – because of decreased family income, misconceptions about animal transmission (widely documented early in the pandemic), behavioral issues in “lockdown dogs” (mainly studied in the Global North,), and natural calamities affecting dog owners.

 Surveillance data indicate reduced animal bites and human rabies cases, which may be explained by decreased contact between people and free-roaming dogs during lockdowns and school closures.
 Nevertheless, an alternative explanation is of under-reporting, which would be consistent with literature reporting increased dog bites – especially in the pediatric population – since the beginning of the pandemic and especially during lockdowns,,,.
-If this is the case, the bite cases missed by surveillance in 2020 are likely to have mainly occurred among those who could not spend lockdown periods indoors (e.g., people living in the streets, in informal settlements, in itinerant pastoralist communities, etc.) or who live in remote or rural areas with poorer access to health care.
-If, as feared by some,,, dog abandonment will increase post-COVID-19 there may be increased risks of bites and possible rabies exposure where the virus is circulating, particularly where dog vaccinations have discontinued.
+If this is the case, bites not captured by surveillance in 2020 are likely to have mainly occurred among those who could not spend lockdown periods indoors (e.g., people living in the streets, in informal settlements, in itinerant pastoralist communities, etc.) or who live in remote or rural areas with poorer access to health care.
+If, as feared by some,,, dog abandonment will increase post-COVID-19 there may be increased risks of bites and particularly where dog vaccinations have discontinued, increased rabies exposures.

 The growing dog population trend mainly observed in endemic countries has worrisome implications for the near future.
 In a post-COVID-19 scenario, when countries will have competing priorities and limited financial resources, it is to be expected that dog vaccination will not receive necessary attention.
 Additionally, ineffective approaches that are perceived to be cheap and fast, such as dog culling, may increase.
 In some endemic countries, dog culling was already performed (routinely or sporadically) before COVID-19 and, during the pandemic, further requests were reported.
 Increasing numbers of hard-to-catch unowned dogs will only make vaccination efforts more time-consuming and expensive.
 Many communities in rabies endemic areas also depend on livestock for their livelihoods.
 If dog attacks on livestock have increased during the pandemic, people’s perception of dogs and dog-related issues, including rabies control, may also be affected.